Definition of Stop Loss Order

 Advantages of Stop Loss Order

-- Automatic Execution: Doesn’t require constant monitoring as this order kicks in automatically when the price level threshold is reached.
-Therefore chances of oversight are almost negligible
+- Automatic Execution: This doesn’t require constant monitoring as this order kicks in automatically when the price level threshold is reached.
+Therefore chances of oversight are almost negligible.

-- Useful in Multiple Securities Portfolios: When there are several securities in a portfolio, there are greater chances of oversight, therefore stop loss order leads to reducing the risk due to lack of monitoring all the stocks.
+- Useful in Multiple Securities Portfolios: When several securities are in a portfolio, there are greater chances of oversight; therefore, a stop loss order reduces the risk due to a lack of monitoring of all the stocks.

 Disadvantages of Stop Loss Order

-- Inferior to Limit Order: Stop loss order is only a level setter, it doesn’t fix the price, therefore, if the price falls even below the set level, the trade will be executed as this is automated.
-In case of a limit order, the selling (buying) price is fixed and the order is not executed if the price is lower (higher) than the limit.
+- Inferior to Limit Order: Stop loss order is only a level setter; it doesn’t fix the price; therefore, if the price falls even below the set level, the trade will be executed as this is automated.
+In the case of a limit order, the selling (buying) price is fixed, and the order is not completed if the price is lower (higher) than the limit.

-- False Positive: At times it may happen that the price level is reached as a one-off incident and is not a long term phenomenon, it comes to a judgment call in that case and in certain situations, it is best not to execute because the level is reached due to an anomaly.
-However, being an automated execution, the order gets executed even if the investor doesn’t so want.
+- False Positive: At times, it may happen that the price level is reached as a one-off incident and is not a long-term phenomenon, it comes to a judgment call in that case, and in certain situations, it is best not to execute because the level is reached due to an anomaly.
+However, the order gets executed even if the investor doesn’t so want an automated execution.

-- Inappropriate for High Volumes: When the exposure is high, stop loss is not the best possible alternative because the execution delays may fetch very low or high prices as the case may be and that would lead to the larger quantum of loss.
+- Inappropriate for High Volumes: When the exposure is high, stop loss is not the best possible alternative because the execution delays may fetch very low or high prices, as the case may be, and that would lead to a larger quantum of loss.
 In such situations, a limit order is preferable.